gregrickaby/nextjs-wordpress/backend/README.md

 The following instructions will help you get started with setting up the WordPress backend.

+> Note: All CLI commands must be run from inside the `/backend` directory.

 ---

 ## Table of Contents <!-- omit in toc -->